tzler/modeling_memory/notes/dec8th.md

 	type [3] story
 		- false alarm rate isn't as high as it should be for a PRC dependent
 		- Malcom Brown
-  			- recognition memory is preserved in rodents with PRC (??) lesions
+  			- recognition memory is preserved in rodents with HPC lesions

 **ANTHONY:**